Corruption of Haustfyr Chapter 2: Madam's Homestead

 Allura nods once.
 “Then we move.
 The longer we wait, the worse this gets.”

-You manage a slow breath, the memory of that gaze still burning in your mind.
+I manage to catch breath, the memory of that gaze still burning in my mind.

-For the first time, as you rush back to Madam Bassina’s hut, you feel like a group.
+For the first time, as we rush back to Madam Bassina’s hut, we feel like a group.
 Uneasy, uncertain, but together.

 ---Return to the Homestead---

-Bassina opens the door before you can knock.
-Warm air and the rich scent of herbs and broth wash over you.
+Bassina opens the door before we can knock.
+Warm air and the rich scent of herbs and broth wash over us.
 “Well, you’re alive,” she says with a wry smile.
 “That’s reason enough for my famous Birchroot Stew.”

-She ushers you in, and bowls of steaming stew appear before you almost magically.
+She ushers us in, and bowls of steaming stew appear before us almost magically.
 “Old Birchroot family recipe,” she says, tapping her snout proudly.
 “Best thing to settle the heart after staring at gods or ghosts.”

-You recount the vision.
-The moment you describe Arad’s shape and Haustrasill’s decay, Bassina’s playful expression fades.
+I replay the vision.
+The moment I described Arad’s shape and Haustrasill’s decay, Bassina’s playful expression fades.
 “Arad still walks,” she says softly, “but if what you saw is true, he’s suffering.
 Haustfyr itself will start to unravel.”

 Allura’s brow furrows.
 “Then it’s not a distant problem anymore.”
-She turns to you.
+She turns to me.
 “Whatever we saw in that ruin was just the beginning.”

 Pip burns his tongue again and glares at the stew as if it betrayed him.
 Roe hides a small smirk.
 Wint eats without speaking, lost in thought.
 Allura finally takes a spoonful, sighs, and says, “It’s good.
 I’ll admit it.”